wiebederoos/kubecon2025/kubecon-2025/02-areas/cilium-talks.md

 # Scalability & security
+## Speakers
+* Liz Rice
+* Nega Aggarwal
+## Network performance optimization
 * Identity relevant labels -> reduce amount of security identities
 * Granular filtering -> precise filters to reduce capturing unneeded data
 * Optimize network traffic based on packet size, protocol, request/response or streaming traffic, encryption
 	* Minimize processing by only letting the traffic pass through the network once instead of twice
 	* Reduce TCP back pressure
 		* Use eBPF host routing to optimize network traffic
+		* TCP streams in a single stream
+		* NetKit devices:
+			* No queuing for Ingress and Egress
+			* No networking overhead
+* Configure Cilium to optimal performance instead of maximum compatibility
+### Live demo
+* Use Cilium connectivity perf to analyze your network performance and validate settings
+	* Live demo in the talk itself (status, performance test results)